 Days on Market

-❱ During the fourth quarter, it took eight fewer days to sell a home in Eastern Washington than it did a year ago.
+❱ During the quarter, it took seven fewer days to sell a home in Eastern Washington than it did a year ago.

-❱ It took six fewer days to sell a home in the fourth quarter than it did during the previous quarter.
+❱ It took ten more days to sell a home in the quarter than it did during the third quarter of this year.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.